-Qualitative, participant-based dissertations and theoretical dissertations should be approximately 150 to 200 pages.
+Qualitative, participant-based dissertations, and theoretical dissertations should be approximately 150 to 200 pages.
 In contrast, quantitative, participant-based studies should be 120 to 150 pages.

 A quantitative, participant-based study will vary in terms of hours required for data collection.
-For example, data "collection" for an epidemiological study that utilizes pre-existing data sets may require less time but the very large number of participants that would then be available would compensate this for.
-On the other hand, intensive data collection with a clinical population involving the administration of time-consuming instruments may take more than 50 hours.
-Sample size should in part be determined by considering the number of variables in relation to the participants (roughly 30 participants per each dependent and independent variable in each group).
-For example, students conducting a typical survey research examining relations between three or four variables of interest should seek to find a minimum of 100 to 120 participants.
+For example, data "collection" for an epidemiological study that utilizes preexisting data sets may require less time but this would be compensated for by the very large number of participants that would then be available.
+On the other hand, intensive data collection with a clinical population involving the administration of time consuming instruments (i.e. WAIS-IV) may take more than 50 hours.
+Note that sample size should in part be determined by considering the number of variables in relation to the participants (roughly 30 participants per each dependent and independent variable in each group).
+For example, students conducting a typical survey research examining relations between three or four variables of interest should seek to find minimum 100 to 120 participants.
 Furthermore, such statistical procedures as scale construction have other requirements for number of participants needed, and students are encouraged to check statistical guidelines for a number of participants needed based on the analysis they plan to carry out.